wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.7.9.1 =
+* [Fix] It turns out the new [Browscap Library](https://github.com/slimstat/browscap-db) we introduced requires PHP 7.x, not 5.6 as stated in their documentation.
+Added some code to prevent fatal errors for those still using an older version of PHP.

 = 4.7.9 =
 * [Note] Jason is back!
 Apologies for the radio silence in the last few months, due to personal reasons.
 Please know that this plugin is still very much alive and kicking.
 I'm working on cleaning up my development environment, updating the Git repository and streamlining coding workflows.
 I'm catching up on past and new feature requests and pending bugfixes.
 As always, thank you for your continued support.
 * [Note] Happy birthday, Slimstat: April 2019 marks your 9th year in the [WordPress repository](https://plugins.trac.wordpress.org/changeset/227217) and your 13th year overall.
 Not many plugins out there can brag about that!